robertometz/code-challenges/ios.md

 # iOS

 ## Challenge
-Create a simple iOS app that fetches data from a public API and displays it in a list.
+Create a simple iOS app with Swift that fetches data from a public API and displays it in a list.

 ## Requirements
 1. Use the JSONPlaceholder API: https://jsonplaceholder.typicode.com/